-You will be given an enema (injection of fluids) or strong laxatives to take before the procedure.
+You will be given an enema (injection of fluids) or bowel preparation medication (strong laxatives) to take before the procedure.
 This is to make sure your bowel is empty so the endoscopist can have a clear view.
 Laxatives can make you dehydrated, so drink plenty of fluids before the procedure.
 If you cannot drink fluids, have severe abdominal pain or continuously vomit, speak to your healthcare team.
-You may have a higher risk of dehydration or too much fluid if you are already dehydrated, older or are taking large doses of diuretics (water tablets) for heart or kidney disease.
+You may have a higher risk of dehydrated, older or are taking large doses of diuretics (water tablets) for heart or kidney disease.